MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/preparing-domain.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 50345fda-56d7-4b6e-a861-f49ff90a8376
-author: Kgremban
+author: kgremban
 ---
 # Preparing the Domain

 ## Update the domain

-1. MIM requires that Active Directory is already installed.
+MIM requires that Active Directory is already installed.
 Make sure you have a domain controller in your environment for a domain that you are able to administer.

+> [!NOTE]
+> In all the examples below, **mimservername** represents the name of your domain controller, **domain** represents your domain name and **Pass@word1** represents an example password.

-2. Log on to the domain controller as the domain administrator (*e. g.
+1. Sign in to the domain controller as the domain administrator (*e. g.
 Contoso\Administrator*) and create the following user accounts for MIM services.

     1. Start PowerShell.

     2. Type the following PowerShell script to update the domain.

-        > [!NOTE]
-        > In all the examples below, **mimservername** represents the name of your domain controller, **domain** represents your domain name and **Pass@word1** represents an example password.

         ```
         import-module activedirectory